Shivang0/ducatuscore/packages/bitcore-wallet-service/installation.md

   }
 ```

 ### Configure blockchain service.
-Bitcore v8 is required.
+Ducatuscore v8 is required.

-Note: this service will be used by blockchain monitor service as well as by BWS itself.
+Note: this service will be used by blockchain monitor service as well as by DWS itself.
 An example of this configuration is:

 ```javascript